Home » Historical Landmarks in Stevenage

 3. The Bowes-Lyon House

-Located in the Old Town, the Bowes-Lyon House is a striking example of Georgian architecture.
-This building once belonged to the Bowes-Lyon family, whose most famous member, Lady Elizabeth Bowes-Lyon, became the Queen Mother.
+Bowes-Lyon House is a striking example of architecture.
+This building was opened by one of the more popular members of the Royal Family, Lady Elizabeth Bowes-Lyon, became the Queen Mother.
 The house is not just an architectural gem; it is also a reminder of the town’s connections to the British aristocracy.
 While it is now used for various community functions, its historical significance and elegant design make it one of the key places to visit in Stevenage for those interested in the town’s more illustrious past.

 4. Six Hills